thisisfrey/react-navigation-component/README.md

 If you have any questions, suggestions, or feedback, you can reach out to the project maintainers.

 Thank you for choosing the React Navigation Component!
 We hope it helps you create a seamless and intuitive navigation experience for your application.

+## License

+The Navigation Component is open-source and released under the MIT License.
+Feel free to use, modify, and distribute the component in your own projects.